+Add Yahoo as a preferred source to see more of our stories on Google.
 A few years ago, my dad brought a huge dead seed head from the top of what looked like giant hogweed.
-My dad said that he had seen a number of these plants growing almost like a grove of trees.
-The ...
+My dad said that he had seen ...

-Many harmful weeds, such as poison ivy and poison oak, contain urushiol, causing rashes and blisters.
-Weeds like giant hogweed and wild parsnip produce sap that can lead to severe skin burns upon ...
+Many harmful weeds, such as poison ivy and poison oak, contain urushiol, which can cause rashes and blisters.
+Weeds like giant hogweed and wild parsnip produce sap that can lead to severe skin burns ...

 Whether you’re hiking, gardening or just enjoying the outdoors, dangerous plants — such as giant hogweed and wild parsnip, among others — can be found in many different parts of the U.S. Here’s what ...